Yuriko-Otorii/Job-hunt-organizer-mysql/README.md

 -Share your application status with the public.
 This will motivate you to keep applying for jobs.

 # Installation
-1, After clone this repogitory, install node modules in the root directory.
+1. After clone this repogitory, install node modules in the root directory.
     ```
     npm install
     ```

-2, Run the application by this command.
+2. Run the application by this command.
     ```
     npm run dev
     ```

+## Frameworks and database
+expressjs
+EJS
+Railway(MySQL)
+Tailwind